News & Blogs

 When Is It Time To See a Specialist for Trigger Finger?

 The sooner you see a trigger finger specialist, the easier it will be to treat.
 Earlier treatment provides better outcomes, including an increased chance of totally resolving symptoms.
+Your next step in resolving uncomfortable and limiting trigger finger is to see an EmergeOrtho hand & wrist specialist.

 Early specialist care can also help you avoid surgery.
 According to Dr. Rader, “if symptoms are very early on, they respond really well to the injection to the point where you might not need anything else.”